lbrou82/Springboard_Mini_Projects/README.md

 3. In 2. above you will notice that some entries have only the code and the name is missing.
 Create a dataframe with the missing names filled in.

 *SQL Mini Project:*
+File: 1520094343_sql_project.sql
 Consists of 10 questions about a "country_club" database.
 The database contains 3 tables:
     i) the "Bookings" table,
     ii) the "Facilities" table, and
     iii) the "Members" table.